-Descriptions and videos of DC Neighborhoods and videos
+Descriptions and videos of DC Neighborhoods

 Kalorama Heights is a prestigious neighborhood with an historic designation largely due to the Mediterranean and Georgian revival influences in their architecture.
 They are almost exclusively residential.
 Some of the tree-lined streets still sport old-fashioned streetlights.
 Neighbors know each other by name among the large, three and four story single-family homes and elegant condominiums.
 There is a balance between the number of free standing and attached houses.